 People of average cancer risk should consider the following: 4

 Some foods play a role in preventing cancer.
-Adopting a healthy eating pattern can reduce overall risk of some cancers by 10%-20%.6
+Adopting a healthy eating pattern can reduce the overall risk of some cancers by 10%-20%.6

 This is a lot of information to incorporate into your health planning.
 However, eating simple, clean meals made with whole foods is one step in the right direction.